 Panda – 熊貓 (Hung4 Maau1)

 You might be wondering why Panda has suddenly appeared in this main list of animals in Cantonese.
-The real reason behind this is that the Giant Panda in Hong Kong’s national animal.
-If you have played Tekken, there’s a character there named Panda which is a bodyguard of Ling Xiaoyu, a Chinese fighting character in Tekken.
+The real reason behind this is that the Giant Panda is Hong Kong’s national animal.
+If you have played Tekken, there’s a character there named Panda who is a bodyguard of Ling Xiaoyu, a Chinese fighting character in Tekken.
 From there, you can see that Chinese culture really gives importance to pandas.

 In Hong Kong, they treasure pandas, and two of the well-known giant pandas are An An and Jia Jia.
 Fun fact, giant pandas are tiny newborns that weigh around 100 g.
 When they reach adulthood, they can weigh up to 100 kg, or 1,000 times their birth weight.